 The aim is to raise £2,600 (or more) for the Motor Neurone Disease Association and to increase public awareness and knowledge about this terribly cruel illness.

-Until very recently I led an an interesting life working for the BBC as a news cameraman and director.
+Until quite recently I led an an active life working for the BBC as a news cameraman and director.
 However, after being diagnosed with motor neurone disease I was forced to give my career up.

 Life for me now is very different.
 There are benefits – For example I have time to take photographs for pleasure, but my photography is limited to what I can take from the mobility scooter I use because I’ve become so disabled.